btcnhung1299/study-notes/Reinforcement Learning/Model-Free/Planning without environment description, or model-free planning.md

 #### Description
-We want to plan our policy $\pi$ such that it is optimal in the environment, which we have no information about the [[Markov Decision Process]] behind it.
+We want to plan our policy $\pi$ such that it is optimal in the environment, which we have no information about the [[Markov Decision Process (MDP)]] behind it.
 At the same time, the optimal policy must satisfy the Bellman Optimality Equation (see [[Bellman Equation]]).

 #### Approaches